stat545ubc-2023/mda-christine747/mini-project-1.md

 # Out of the 393 buildings that were built after 1980, 339 buildings have elevators.
 Only 53 buildings do not have elevators.
 ```

-## Create a new tibble with only relevant data.
+## Create a new tibble with only relevant data

 ``` r
 # I created a tibble with only the number of elevators, number of units, and number of storeys in a building.
 Each building should have at least one elevator